sepsis-omics/tutorials/docs/modules/xcms/index.md

 ![search](images/magnifying.png)

 - Filter by p-value or fold change (or both).
-- e.g. pvalue less or equal to 0.01, fold greater than 30
+- e.g. p-value less or equal to 0.01, fold change greater than 30
 - Investigate these features and the identified matches in the Metlin database.

 <!-- this table can be exported into other statistical packages -->